Ricosworks1/mattrix/README.md

 ## 📖 What is Mattrix?

 Mattrix is a decentralized business networking CRM that helps you manage contacts from conferences, events, and business meetings.
 Think of it as your digital business card holder that never gets lost and is secured by blockchain technology.
+Privacy preserved!

 Find more on our website: https://connect-vision-ai.lovable.app/